Time Flies When You’re Having Fun!

 But mainly, look for your happiness.
 Look for the laughter and experiences, the happy memories, the achievements and the joy of spending time with others.

-Don’t lose yourself, as I did in my 30s, in small and ultimately meaningless busy-ness, because time flies when you’re having fun or when things aren’t so rosy!
+Don’t lose yourself, as I did in my 30s, in small and ultimately meaningless busy-ness, because time flies when you’re having fun and when things aren’t so rosy!
 So let the year stand on its own merits.
 Review and pick out the positives, create a collage of pictures and words, electronically or on paper.
 I can assure you that you will enjoy this process and in doing so, you will fix this year in your memory as the year that topped all those that went before!